 Customisable websites normally take longer to build.
 However, they save you time and effort down the line when you are looking to expand your functions, features, or designs.

 SEO plays a big role in the success of websites and social media pages.
 The optimization of the site during creation is integral to allowing google and other search engines to read each page more conveniently.
 In addition, it brings the end-user a more relevant search result.

 The Main Attraction People Choose Customisable Websites

-One of the main reasons why more and more people are choosing customizable websites is due to the design element.
+One of the main reasons why more and more people are choosing customisable websites is due to the design element.
 Our clients have mostly gone with customizable websites.
 This is mainly due to every business having its own branding and character.
 They want to stand out by having a website that is uniquely catered to them.
 The design and functions are made to be responsive on different platforms as they are custom-built for that purpose.

-Another reason our clients choose customizable websites is that they are in need of special functions and features to meet their business purpose which is readily available on templated websites.
+Another reason our clients choose customisable websites is that they are in need of special functions and features to meet their business purpose which is readily available on templated websites.

 These features are normally custom created or sourced from plugins if you’re using a Content Management System.
 These allow you to seamlessly integrate your online website with your business process to produce the same outcome or even make it more efficient.

-A few things to consider when thinking about customizable websites are:
+A few things to consider when thinking about customisable websites are:

 - How do you want or need your website to function?